 Eskom is the land owner of a number of properties that fall within the development footprint.
 The land owner for each of the properties that fall within the development footprint as well as adjacent properties are shown in Figure 7-3.
 Once the EA has been obtained, Eskom's negotiators will commence with detailed negotiations to purchase the land earmarked for the development.

 8.1.2 Appointment of Construction Contractor

 If required, after all land has been acquired and all the internal tendering processes have been satisfied, Eskom will appoint the construction contractor.
-The anticipated appointment date is early 2014.

 8.1.3 Construction Schedule